CarmackMo/LightweightGameEngine/NewUpdate.md

     ```

 + Following initialization, the main thread enters the engine's main loop.
 This loop is dedicated to the execution of overall engine functionalities and gameplay logics.
 Updates within this loop can be further categorized into *"System Update"* and *"Simulation Update"*.
-    - Simulation update is pivotal for frame-by-frame gameplay updates, such as physics update, camera updates and such.
+    - Simulation update is responsible for frame-by-frame gameplay updates, such as physics update, camera updates and such.
 Simulation update is synchronized with the game's frame rate.
-    - System update, on the other hand, execute functionalities of game engine systems, like listing user input and submitting rendering data to the rendering side.
+    - System update, on the other hand, execute functionalities of game engine systems, like listerning user input and submitting rendering data to the rendering side.
 The iteration frequency of system update is tied to the CPU clock cycle.
     - The divergent iteration rates between system and simulation updates can induce certain rendering complications.

         For instance, when rendering a moving mesh, the mesh's transform is updated within the simulation update, which updates on every frame (typically most games use a frame rate of 30FPS or 60FPS).
 However, in every CPU clock cycle, the system update submits the mesh's transform matrix to the rendering side.
 Should the system update directly submit the transform matrix (calculated in the simulation update) to the rendering side, the mesh movement would appear "jerky".